bbauska/TUMx-DWAPNx/README.md

 resemble general-purpose programming languages, but it is also very different.

-As we\'ve seen, JavaScript is un-typed, which means that you can assign any data type to variables and convert them during runtime.
+As we&apos;ve seen, JavaScript is un-typed, which means that you can assign any data type to variables and convert them during runtime.
 As Tatyana also pointed out, JavaScript has a distinct feature, called hoisting, which calls variable declarations to the top of the function or to the